Samples for Laboratory Diagnosis of Bee Diseases

 It is essential that adequate protective clothing, including a bee veil, is worn and techniques for safe handling of bees are understood before opening hives and collecting samples.

 - Label a clean, glass microscope slide at one end with your registered brand.
-This is the brand allotted to you by the Department of Environment and Primary Industries (DEPI) when you registered as a beekeeper.
+This is the brand allotted to you by the department when you registered as a beekeeper.
 Write an identification for the hive and the apiary (if you have more than one apiary).
 This will enable you to identify the hive when you receive the diagnosis.
 Use a spirit-based waterproof pen, or if the slide is frosted at one end, use a pencil.

 - Remove a single diseased or suspect diseased honey bee larva (or its remains) from its cell and place it on the labelled glass slide.
 A clean match can be used to lift the larva from the cell.